f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 2. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
-   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.
+   If your token expires, obtain a new token by re-sending the ``BIG-IQ Token (david)``.

    .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

-3. First, let's get the Cloud Environement Reference.
+3. First, let's get the Cloud Environment Reference.
    Using Postman, use the **BIG-IQ AS3 Declaration** call and replace the method and URL with ``GET https://10.1.1.4/mgmt/cm/cloud/environments``.

    Save the **selfLink** value.